jsndyks/-/xmas/2020/index.md

 ### Lockdown

-Well, we spent a fair amount of time at home, but were lucky to have so much quiet countryside to explore and enjoy and got busy &amp; creative ...
+Well, we spent a fair amount of time at home, but were lucky to have so much quiet countryside to explore and enjoy, and got busy &amp; creative ...

 <div class="topTitle" width="80%" style="margin-top:0.5em; margin-bottom:0.5em">
 <a href="xmas2020.lockDown.288.jpg"><img src="xmas2020.lockDown.288.jpg" style="border:dashed #e0e0e0 1px"/></a>